AkshayKurhade/ENPM661-Project2-Dijkstra/README.md

         3) Input Goal point x co-ordinate - Enter X co-ordinate of goal position.
         4) Input Goal point y co-ordinate - Enter Y co-ordinate of goal position.
         5) Input Radius of the robot      - Enter Radius of the robot

+Note: If the radius of the robot is bigger than 15 this will cause the map to look distored.
+But will still calculate optimal path following the conditions.
  ## Runtime
     Runtime for:
         Start Position=(5,5)